European Trip - 2001

 previously worked for a Marriott in the US, came to greet us after dinner.
 We

 took a picture with him.
-The waitress also gave us the recipe for the special type of noodles
+The waitress also gave us the recipe for the special

 in Vincent's dish.